 As we gear up to clink together glasses of champagne and toast to a new year, we may find ourselves eyeballing a piece of paper, writing down our hopes, dreams, and promises for the year to come, in the form of New Year's resolutions.

 If the biggest thing you’re looking forward to in the new year is your wedding, you might want to add one or two of these resolutions to your list, so that you can continue planning your wedding without any extra stress, budget issues, or headaches from your hired wedding vendors.

 There’s no such thing as a perfect day, and knowing and accepting that before your wedding comes around can be a big challenge for any bride.

-Julia McKelvey, the director of catering and event management of The St. Regis Atlanta, says that a good resolution is live by the philosophy that every challenge has a solution.
+Julia McKelvey, the director of catering and event management at The St. Regis Atlanta, says that a good resolution is to live by the philosophy that every challenge has a solution.